red-hat-storage/ocs-ci/docs/usage.md

     to be repleced by the --ocsci-conf parameter.
 * `--deploy` - if this is given and a cluster can not be accessed from the provided `--cluster-path` then a new test cluster will be deployed.
+* `--live-deploy` - OCS-CI will use live content to deploy OCS.
 * `--teardown` - if this is given the testing cluster will be destroyed after the test have completed, regardless of if the tests passed or failed.
 * `--html` - to generate html reports of the test run